 Q What are your opening hours?

-A From 10.30am- 3.30pm most days (we do tend to close on a Wednesday).
+A From 10.30am- 3.30pm most days (we do tend to close most Mondays and Wednesdays but this isn't always the case).
 It's essential to pre-book your two hour experience before you come.
 Unfortunately we can't accept visitors who haven't pre-booked their visit.
-We tend to close for training on a Wednesday but this isn't always the case.
 We close for animal rest and feeding between 12.30 and 1.30pm

 Q How long should I allow for a visit?